 Buzzing with excitement because of the sea snake sighting, the boat left for our lunch destination on the Coron Ultimate Tour: Atwayan Island.
 This island was beautiful and surrounded by other limestone island cliffs.
 The water was bright blue, shallow and warm, the sand was soft, and many large bungalows were set up along the beach where tour groups would come and have their lunch.

-We were all ushered to a big bungalow that was build over the water, and the guides started to bring out our food: grilled fish, chicken, pork, vegetables, rice, and some pineapples and watermelon.
-For a vegetarian, the options were scarce: The stir-fried vegetables were mostly just green beans and kabocha pumpkin.
-For the omnivores though, the fish and meat smelled wonderful!
+We all sat in big bungalow built over the water, and the tour guides started to bring out our food: grilled fish, chicken, pork, vegetables, rice, and some pineapples and watermelon.
+For vegetarians, stir-fried vegetables of mostly green beans and kabocha pumpkin was available, along with the fruits and rice.
+For the omnivores, the fish and meat smelled wonderful!
 The guides had been cooking everything on a grill at the back of the boat throughout the day, so it was all fresh.

 Stop 5: Kayangan Lake

-After lunch we went to the famous Kayangan Lake, arguably one of the most famous spots in the Philippines because of its blue waters and again, the limestone cliffs that surround the lake.
-To get to the famous viewpoint there was a bit of a climb, but it was the most beautiful view of the day when we got get to the top.
+Our next stop on the Coron island-hopping tour was the famous Kayangan Lake.
+This lake is arguably one of the most famous spots in the Philippines because of its blue waters and dramatic limestone cliffs that surround the lake.
+To get to a famous viewpoint there was a bit of a climb, but it was the most beautiful view of the day when we got to the top.

-Down another set of stairs leads you to Kayangan Lake, where it was required for us to wear life vests again.
-Some people just hung out at the wooden boardwalk that surrounded a part of the lake, and others jumped in the water to the edge of a roped-off area, where the lake opened up to a larger body of water.
+Down another set of stairs leads you to Kayangan Lake, where we were required to wear life vests again.
+Some people just hung out at the wooden boardwalk that surrounded a part of the lake.
+Others jumped in the water and swam to the edge of a roped-off area, where the lake opened up to a larger body of water.
 It was nice to just float around a little bit – there wasn’t much to see with the snorkeling mask.

-As the boat pulled away from Coron Ultimate Tour’s Kayangan Lake, the guides gave us each a cup of Coca-Cola, and a Philippine donut.
+As the boat pulled away from the Coron Ultimate Tour’s Kayangan Lake, the guides gave us each a cup of Coca-Cola, and a Philippine donut as a snack.

 Stop 6, Coron Ultimate Tour's Last Stop: Siete Pecados